WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 Accessories Yes.
 Bring hats, scarves, jackets, dogs…anything that helps tell your story.

-The session Full engagement sessions typically last an hour and a half.
+Full engagement sessions typically last an hour and a half.
 We can go to one or two locations of your choice and you are welcome to have two outfits.
 If you’re stumped on what to wear for your engagement session, bring a few outfits along and I can help you choose.